Notification of Rights under Family Educational Rights and Privacy Act (FERPA)

 FERPA gives parents certain rights with respect to their children's education records.
 These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level.
 Students to whom the rights have transferred are "eligible students".

-Read more information about FERPA rights on the U.S. Department of Education Site ›
+To learn more about FERPA rights, visit the U.S. Department of Education website.

 -